5 Keys to Getting the Most Financial Aid

 Remember, the investment value is the current balance or market value as of the day you complete the FAFSA.

 For dependent students, 529 plans are reported as parental assets.
 This includes plans owned by the student and all plans perhaps for other children owned by the parents.
-If a family has three students with three 529 plans, the balanced for all three must be reported–not just the child who is applying at that moment.
+If a family has three students with three 529 plans, the balance for all three must be reported–not just the child who is applying at that moment.

 5. Fill out the FAFSA as early as you can.